QianZhang7/Virus_Classification_FFP/README.md

 # Virus_Classification_FFP
-Real-time analytics for large-scale classification of viruses using Feature Frequency Profile method
+Real-time analytics for large-scale clustering of viruses using Feature Frequency Profile method

 1. lists for 3905 viruses: